Welcome to the Campaign Page for Ami Chen Mills for Santa Cruz Mayor!

 Phone: (831) 431-6721

-Community Resiliency and Preparation: NO TO MASS SURVEILLANCE
+Community Resiliency & Preparation: NO MASS SURVEILLANCE

 I am founder of the Get the Flock Out campaign.
 Together, we successfully lobbied the Santa Cruz City Council to cancel its Flock automatic license plate reader (ALPR) contract.
-I am also an investigative journalist and deeply concerned citizen and resident of the United States.
-We need a city council that has eyes on the federal government and corporate oligarchs who seek to institute authoritarianism in our nation.
-We must protect all our Constitutional rights at this crucial moment.
+I am also an investigative journalist and deeply concerned citizen and resident of the United States….
+Read More

 We Must Build Community